shivs25/angular5-canvas-drawer/README.md

 ## Latest Update
 - This list contains summaries of releases and current updates, for a full detailed list of changes please view our [CHANGELOG documentation](https://github.com/shivs25/angular5-canvas-drawer/blob/master/CHANGELOG).

+Date `2021-01-19` VERSION `1.6.0`
+- Provided means to overrite some selection styles and emit background clicks.

 Date `2020-08-26` VERSION `1.5.0`
 - Add `canModifyShapes` and `multiClickEnabled` for the Selector Tool to provide more flexible behavior.